-I’ve been discussing the national electrical grid in the last 4 posts.
-If you’ve kept up, you now know that The Grid is a huge, extremely complex network of generating stations and transmission lines, and all the equipment needed to transmit electricity over those lines from the generating stations to consumers’ doors.
+I’ve been discussing the national electrical grid in the last several posts.
+If you’ve kept up, you now know that The Grid is a huge, extremely complex network of generating stations and transmission lines, and all the equipment needed to transmit electricity over those lines from the generating stations to local distribution grids.

-Add to this the fact that demand for electricity is constantly changing.
-Typically it is higher in the summer than the winter (but just the opposite in northern climates), and typically it is higher during the day than at night.
-Grid operators have to constantly adjust the amount of electricity fed into The Grid to match the demand, they have to constantly route electricity so as to avoid overloading, and they have to reroute around local outages and problems.
+The demand for electricity is constantly changing.
+In the South it is higher in the summer than the winter (but just the opposite in northern climates), and typically it is higher during the day than at night.
+Grid operators have to constantly adjust and balance the electricity fed into The Grid to match the demand.
+They have to constantly route electricity so as to avoid overloading, and they have to reroute around local outages and problems.

-And finally, add the fact that cities adopted different operating practices and standards as they electrified.
+And finally, cities adopted different operating practices and standards as they electrified.
 When they interconnected into The Grid, it meant trying to integrate all of these different operating procedures and standards.

 Mostly The Grid is an amazingly reliable part of life.
 You flip a switch, and the electricity is just there.
 Almost always.
 But every now and then, it fails in a spectacular way!